 Note: This strategy only works when it’s implemented company-wide so get ready to champion better meeting habits and push for this change.
 It makes a huge difference.

-Step four: Keep participants on task and engaged with time cops.
+Step five: Keep participants on task and engaged with time cops.

 When you mix lots of different personalities in one room, the more extraverted individuals will do all the talking.
 Less extraverted employees won’t interrupt—even when they have something useful to contribute to the discussion.
 This is where meeting management comes in.